The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Introduction

-Yet another approach to model large-scale systems and accounting, to some extent, for kinetic effects is to embed a small kinetic domain into a larger fluid simulation.
-For example, in the context of a planetary magnetosphere, the magnetotail is typically treated kinetically because it is the region where magnetic reconnection is expected to occur \citep{wang_global_2022, toth_extended_2016, lautenbach_multiphysics_2018}.
+A further strategy for modelling large-scale systems while partly accounting for kinetic effects is to embed a small kinetic domain into a larger fluid simulation.
+For example, in the context of a planetary magnetosphere, the magnetotail is typically treated kinetically because it is the region where magnetic reconnection is expected to occur \citep{wang_global_2022, toth_extended_2016, lautenbach_multiphysics_2018, keebler_simulating_2025, wang_electron_2024, chen_fleks_2023}.

 Recent advances in parallel computing and GPU capabilities have driven rapid progress in machine learning, resulting in new techniques applied in multiple scientific fields.
-Machine learning approaches are becoming increasingly popular in neutral fluid dynamics, with much focus on improving turbulent simulations and the long-lasting closure problem \citep{brunton_machine_2020, sanderse_scientific_2024, li_graph_2022, vinuesa_enhancing_2022}.
-We believe that a data-driven approach to finding improved closure models for space and astrophysical plasmas is now a path worthy of investigation.
+Machine learning approaches are becoming increasingly popular in neutral fluid dynamics, with much focus on improving turbulent simulations and the long-lasting closure problem \citep{brunton_machine_2020, sanderseScientificMachineLearningSatMar0100:00:00UTC2025, li_graph_2022, vinuesa_enhancing_2022}.

-This review paper aims to collect and analyse various works in scientific machine learning and plasma simulation that focus on developing improved closure models that include small-scale kinetic physics.
+This review paper aims to collect and analyse various works in scientific machine learning and plasma simulation that focus on developing improved closure models that include kinetic physics.
 The review will begin with a brief overview of the background physics involved in defining the plasma moment closure.
 In Section 2, an overview of the relevant machine learning techniques and methodology will be given to provide context.
 Section 3 presents a review of the research that has been conducted in applying a data-driven approach to solving the plasma closure problem.
 Finally, Section 4 concludes and presents future ideas.